4 Effective Ways of Drawing Closer to God

 2. When Reading God’s Words, Contemplate Them With Your Heart and You Will Understand Their True Meaning

-Christians practice spiritual devotions and read God’s words every day.
-How can we read God’s words in a way that both achieves good results and that can enable our relationship with God to become closer?
-God’s word says: “People, love God, and satisfy God by touching the Spirit of God with their heart, thereby obtaining His satisfaction; when engaging with God’s words with their heart, they are therefore moved by the Spirit of God” (“It Is Very Important to Establish a Proper Relationship With God”).
+We practice spiritual devotions and read God’s words every day.
+But is it that we can have a normal relationship with God as long as we read His words?
+Definitely not.
+How then can we read God’s words in a way that both achieves good results and that can enable our relationship with God to become closer?
+God’s word says: “People, love God, and satisfy God by touching the Spirit of God with their heart, thereby obtaining His satisfaction; when engaging with God’s words with their heart, they are therefore moved by the Spirit of God” (“Establishing a Proper Relationship With God Is Very Important” in ).
 God’s words tell us that, when we read His words, we must contemplate them and go seeking with our hearts, we must obtain the enlightenment and illumination of the Holy Spirit, and we must understand God’s will and what He requires of us.
 Only by reading God’s words in this way will our efforts bear fruit and we will draw closer to God.
 When we read God’s words, if we just give them a passing glance without really paying attention, if we only focus on understanding some letters and doctrines in order to show ourselves off and we pay no attention to understanding the true meaning of God’s words, then no matter how much we read His words, we will not conform to His will, much less will we be capable of establishing a normal relationship with God.